- Unbeliebable: White House turns Bieber petition response into immigration screed

 Judge says Lindsay Lohan doing well on probation

-The actress remains on probation for both the drunken driving case and a misdemeanor grand theft case filed after she took a necklace without permission in January 2010.
-She pleaded no contest to taking the $2,500 necklace and served 35 days on house arrest last summer.
+The actress remains on probation for a 2007 drunken driving case and a misdemeanor grand theft case filed after she took a $2,500 necklace without permission from a store.

 Follow Anthony McCartney at http://twitter.com/mccartneyAP